 Nobody expects to get into a car accident.
 But what you do after an accident can often make or break your personal injury case.
 Because accidents happen so fast and suddenly, it can be difficult for anyone to have the presence of mind to make good decisions.
 It only takes one bad move to ruin your case.
 However, there are a few simple basic rules everyone should remember when they get behind the wheel.
 Avoiding these common mistakes can help accident victims recover the maximum compensation when it’s time to visit a Ventura car accident attorney.

 Lying To an Officer

-One of the worst things a motorist can do after an accident is lie to the police.
+One of the worst things a motorist can do after an accident is lying to the police.
 Highway troopers and law enforcement officers are highly trained to diagnose the cause of car accidents.
-Ventura police offices are called upon to report at countless accident scenes each day.
+Ventura police officers are called upon to report at countless accident scenes each day.
 An experienced officer has seen or experienced just about every type of scenario.
 Providing false information at an accident scene is also against the law.
 Be sure to answer all questions by the officer as truthfully as possible.

 Failure to Take Photos & Video

 Just about everyone in Southern California has a cell phone.
 In today’s Digital Age, it is important for accident victims to document all their damages by taking plenty of photos and videos of the accident scene.
 In addition to any damages to your vehicle, make sure to capture any visible injuries.
 It is important to understand that crash repair estimates do not always reflect the full amount of damage to the vehicle.

 Under no circumstances should a driver ever admit to causing an accident.
 Even if the accident is your fault, allow the officer to draw their own conclusion.
 Another common mistake is engaging in conversation with the other driver.
 The only dialogue you should have is exchanging contact and insurance information.
 Do not discuss who was at fault.
 Do not engage in an argument.
 Let the facts of the case present themselves.